djdhyun/cloudformula/README.md

 * It will breifly inform you the reason why you failed.
 * If you feel lack of information, you can move to Cloudformation console by clicking the links provided by the previous `plan` comment.
 * One of the common causes is that the github bot doesn't have enough authority to control the aws resources.
 If so, you should grant it by your own before resuming to apply the changeset.
-* Once you resolve the issue, you can just add commit to the pr to recreate changeset automatically, or add a comment with "cloudformula plan ${stack\_directory\_name}" and try to apply it again.
+* Once you resolve the issue, you can add another commit to the pr to recreate changeset, or add a comment with "cloudformula plan ${stack\_directory\_name}".
+Try to apply it again when you're ready.

 ### 4. End of the PR

 * Once you close the pull request (either merged or not), it will cleanup the remaining changesets if there still exist.

-## Operations within your local env
+## Ops within your local env

 ### Run make command